Gitman87/10isLife/README.md

-The prject is available at www.piotrjozwik.pl
+The project is available at www.piotrjozwik.pl

 ENG